-Folks, this not something you should try at home - at least, not very often!
+This is not a common situation but you should be prepared for it.
 You very rarely Pass a take-out Double... unless you can count four tricks in trumps, plus some other odds 'n' ends.
 This is one of those times, where declarer's trump suit is held securely by us and we are willing (very willing) to play in West's suit.

-And note: West shouldn't have left it in 1.
+Note: West shouldn't have left the hand in 1.
 Doubled.
 He should know the fate that was about to befall him.
 He should have pulled it to 1NT, allowing his partner to "run" into a long suit should he have one.
 What would the bidding have been then?
 Who knows?
 But it would have given us both a real headache.